vault713/wallet713/docs/usage.md

 ...where `<filename>` is the file path to the proof that should be verified (such as `proof.txt`).
 Example output:
 ```
 wallet713> $ proof verify proof.txt
-this file proves that [0.233232000] grins was sent to [xd7sCQ9bQuQXp4yCn8GSELcuSxnpcPrPoEWJzvPBc5vxyXPQz6PJ] from [xd7auPddUmmEzSte48a2aZ9tWkjjCppgn41pemUfcVSqjxHHZ6cT]
+this file proves that [0.233232000] epics was sent to [zd7sCQ9bQuQXp4yCn8GSELcuSxnpcPrPoEWJzvPBc5vxyXPQz6PJ] from [zd7auPddUmmEzSte48a2aZ9tWkjjCppgn41pemUfcVSqjxHHZ6cT]

 outputs:
   08710be0b3fffa79b9423f8e007709a815f237dcfd31340cfa1fdfefd823dca30e